Eschatologue/CM_wiki/docs/class/wizard/technomage.md

 Technomancy is a controversial school of magic, seeking to fuse Albion's alien technology with the arcane; an act often decreed as a highest-degree of heresy.
 Practitioners of this art—technomages—are renegades, visionaries, and innovators.
 They are the ones who dare to dismantle the boundaries of the weave and redefine what magic can achieve.

-Each Technomancer walks a fine line between discovery and destruction, knowing that their path may either illuminate the future or doom it to chaos.
+Each Technomage walks a fine line between discovery and destruction, knowing that their path may either illuminate the future or doom it to chaos.

 ### Level 3: Advanced "Spellbook"